 Although the dreaded symptoms of PMS have come to be known as a “natural” part of the female cycle, it is actually a sign of imbalance in the system.
 One of the most prevalent symptoms of PMS reported include the infamous cramps that often precede and accompany menstruation.

-For monthly cramp relief, drink 1-3 cups of this tea each day up to a week prior to menstruation, until the bleeding has reduced to a “spotting”.
-If you are having irregular, painful or debilitating cycles each month, this may be a sign of a deeper imbalance.
+For monthly cramp relief, drink 1 to 3 cups of this tea each day up to a week prior to menstruation, until the bleeding has reduced to a “spotting”.
+If you are having irregular, painful, or debilitating cycles each month, this may be a sign of a deeper imbalance.

 - Doshic effect: Vata↓, Pitta ↓, Kapha ↓ (may increase Pitta in excess)